Ancient African Traditions and Rituals.

 “One person is worth a million of people.” ~ Re PLICC

-The main problem is how women find their value in men: “If he has paid so much for me, than I am somebody, I am loved, I am a woman!”
-Or … “I do not have to take care of my weight and live a healthy lifestyle because he loves me like this, after all he married me“.
+The main problem was how women find their value in men: “If he has paid so much for me, than I am somebody, I am loved, I am a woman!”
+Or some woman say… “I do not have to take care of my weight and live a healthy lifestyle because he loves me like this, after all he married me“.
 Women, time and time again they link their value or worth in the opinions of men about them.

 Yet, a woman’s worth is in who she is, not who men say she is.
-And this is also true for a man, their power lies in who they are, not what women say they are.
-This underlying consciousness or mentality is often translated in business and other areas of a person’s life.
+And this is also true for men, their power lies in who they are, not what women say they are.
+This underlying consciousness or mentality is often translated in business and other areas of a person’s life even worse into our society.
 One of the professors during my Aerospace MBA here in France, said that for a woman to succeed in business she needs a male mentor, which is off course is another way of saying that women need to be validated by men.
 A mentor can be either male or female, a mentor depends on an individual chosen career path and role model.
+When I was still practicing engineering I had male mentors only because they were more males in that career but as a singer today I have both female and male mentors.
 Women who know who they are, reach greater heights!
-We need more and more women to just understand that their power comes from within them and not what the opposit sex tell them so they can continue to lean in all different fields of artistry.
+We need more and more women to just understand that their power comes from within and not outwards from the oppinions of the opposite sex, and we should engrave this in our mind that all careers are genderless.

-Brideprice tradition was perhaps fitting in the “bhundu years” (ancient times) to a life-style then, when a value of a woman was associated with bearing children to increase production in the fields taking care of livestock.
-Industrialization and technology change the way things are done everyday, even the roles; we too must change with times.
+Many of these ancient traditions were perhaps fitting in the “bhundu years” (ancient times) to a life-style then, when a value of a woman was associated with bearing children increasing a population in production.
+Nowadays industrialization and technology change the way things are done, even the roles; we too must change with times.
 Traditions, culture, rituals and customs change or evolve with time.
-Respect for women then was high: cases of rape and assault were unheard of.
-The value of a human-being in general was differently understood by society back then but since life styles have evolved and globalization influence world’s cultures and traditions, us too must change with the times.

 A human being is priceless, and should never be sold!